markac/architectural-electrical-symbols/README.md

 # architectural-electrical-symbols
-Architectual Electrical Symbols for UK Electrics
+Architectual Electrical Symbols for UK Electrics.
+Useful symbols for use when layout electrical plans in Inkscape.